 prime eval command provides powerful evaluation capabilities for testing environments against various language models via Prime Inference.
-This guide covers the evaluation workflow, model selection, and best practices.
+You can run evaluations locally or launch them as hosted evaluations on the platform with --hosted.
+This guide covers both workflows, model selection, and best practices.

 Quick Start: Running Your First Evaluation